Lundin Energy/Orrön Energy

 - Lars Heuman, Professor emeritus of procedural law at Stockholm University

-- Dr. Guénaël Mettraux, Professor of Law at the University of Amsterdam (The Netherlands) and a guest lecturer at the University of Fribourg (Switzerland).
+- Dr. Guénaël Mettraux, Professor of law at the University of Amsterdam

-There are 32 plaintiffs in the case but all are under secrecy.
-All have legal representation and these are the lawyers that represent them:
+There are 34 plaintiffs (two have passed away) in the case but all are under secrecy.
+The counsels for the injured parties are:

 - Thomas Bodström, Advokatbyrån Thomas Bodström